msoe-sse/Constitution/Constitution.md

 ## **Section 1:** Amendment Process

 A ⅔ majority vote may amend these Articles at a general meeting.
 A notice and a copy of any proposed amendment shall be distributed to all members at least one meeting before the meeting at which the amendment is to be considered.
 The members shall be notified of adopted constitutional amendments by the most feasible means.
 Any member may submit amendments.

+## ARTICLE VII: Fundraising

+## **Section 1:** Fundraising Process

+The EXECUTIVE board (particularily the President, Vice-President, and Adminstrative Coordinator) are required to perform a yearly fundraiser towards the end of the year (by December 31st).
+These funds are to be spent as how it was described to the donors.
+SSE may opt to work the Office of University Advancement to get these funds.